raiden-network/raiden-service-bundle/README.md

    - We would appreciate it if you allow us access to the monitoring interfaces (to do that uncomment the default values of the `CIDR_ALLOW_METRICS` and `CIDR_ALLOW_PROXY` settings).
    - We also recommend that you provide your own monitoring.
 The setup of which is currently out of scope of this document.
+1. Make sure, that the account, configured in `KEYSTORE_FILE`, has enough funding to register as a service operator.
 1. Run `docker-compose build` to build the containers
 1. Run `docker-compose up -d` to start all services
    - The services are configured to automatically restart in case of a crash or reboot
 1. Verify the service is up by opening the domain in a browser.
 You should see a page with the Matrix logo.

+### Troubleshooting
+After starting, you can run `docker-compose ps` -- if any services are not in `Up`, `Up (healthy)` or `Exit 0` state, you should check the respective logs for configuration errors.
+Note: some services might need a few minutes to become healthy.

 ### Submit